connertate/connerTate/README.md

 </h1>

 <p align="center">
-  All projects are designed and created independently
+  9 apps with 7k+ downloads on The App Store<br>All projects are designed and created independently
 </p>

 ## Snaptrack - Habit Tracker